Originally published in 2021, this post has been edited for content and clarity.

 Fun fact: Blunt and her co-stars learned American Sign Language for the film, at the insistence of her director-husband John Krasinski.
 Deaf actor Millicent Simmonds, who plays daughter Regan, helped the others immerse themselves in the language so their interactions would feel natural and fluent.

 - Mary – E.T. the Extra-Terrestrial (Dee Wallace)

 Mary is coping pretty well as a single mom, all things considered, although news that her ex-husband is going to Mexico with his new girlfriend Sally rattles her a bit (“He hates Mexico”).
 But Mary’s life will soon be upended by her middle child’s pet alien.
-Played by the ridiculously underrated Dee Wallace, Mary is forced to quickly process a lot of unimaginable and yet utterly true information when she is finally introduced to E.T.
-As she watches Elliott and E.T. get sicker and sicker, Mary experiences a range of emotions, and you never once doubt how very much Mary loves her kids.
+Played by the ridiculously underrated Dee Wallace, Mary is forced to quickly process a lot of unimaginable yet utterly true information when she is finally introduced to E.T.
+As she watches Elliott and E.T. get sicker and sicker, Mary experiences a range of emotions, and you never once doubt how very much she loves her children.

 - Lynn Sear – The Sixth Sense (Toni Collette)

 As played by the sublime Toni Collette, Lynn Sear is the struggling single mother of a child with a very special gift (spoiler alert: he sees dead people).
 Lynn doesn’t know Cole’s secret, but she does worry about his social skills and the bullying he endures.
 When Cole finally reveals his secret, Lynn is reluctant to believe him until he shares details of her relationship with her own mother that Cole couldn’t possibly have known.
 Cole gives her a message from her mom, the emotions flood Lynn’s face, and we feel all the feels.
 Collette rightfully earned an Oscar nomination for her performance (Haley Joel Osment, so good as Cole, was also nominated).